Brian Parsons

 Background

 A restaurant conglomerate in Atlanta, Georgia, realized they were overpaying for having their digital experiences outsourced to agencies.
 As a result, they decided to create an in-house digital agency to support their multiple brands.
 I was brought in as a UX Strategy contractor, the first UX professional at the company.
-To my surprise (at the time), I would be splitting my time between crafting great experiences and communicating (selling) the value of UX to upper management.
+To my surprise, I would be splitting my time between crafting great experiences and communicating (selling) the value of UX to upper management.

 After getting the job, I went straight to work: